Spotted lanternfly: Description

 Adult L. delicatula measure about 25 mm long and 12 mm wide.
 Adult lanternflies have a black head and gray-brown forewings adorned with black spots.
-White's original account identified L. delicatula as having a minimum of 20 black spots, with 6 spots located on the anterior margin of the forewings.
+White's original account identified L. delicatula as having a minimum of 20 black spots, with six spots located on the anterior margin of the forewings.

 When resting, the crimson hind wings are partially visible through the semi-translucent forewings, giving the lanternfly a red cast.
 Neatly spaced black rectangular markings color the tips of the forewings in a pattern sometimes likened to brick and mortar.
 In flight, the spotted lanternfly displays red hind wings with black spots on the proximal third, a white wedge in the middle of the wing, and a solid black wing tip.
 The abdomen is yellowish with black and white bands on the top and bottom.
 L. delicatula displays orange, bulbous antennae covered in needle-like tips.

 The spotted lanternfly is sexually dimorphic.
 Females have a set of red valvifers at the distal end of the abdomen, which males lack.
 When gravid (mated), the females' abdomens swell to the point where they have difficulty moving.
 Adult females, when measured from head to wing tip, have a body length of 20 to 27 mm while males are a smaller size, between 21 and 22 mm.
-Females also have longer legs as compared to those of their male counterparts.
+Females also have longer legs than males.

 The lanternfly is a planthopper, and uses its wings to assist these jumps rather than making sustained flights.
 The spotted lanternfly will perform a number of "successive collisions" upon jumping, employing both passive and active righting as it falls.
 This bouncing provides nymphs, and to a lesser extent adults, multiple opportunities to repeatedly attempt righting themselves following a jump.
 Additionally, the spotted lanternfly will also perform aerial reorientation and terrestrial righting as means to right itself, collectively giving the spotted lanternfly the ability to land on a variety of surfaces and spread rapidly through an environment.

 Host associations

-Ailanthus altissima is a tree native to China and invasive to many other areas worldwide.
+Ailanthus altissima is a tree native to China but is invasive to many other areas worldwide.
 It is considered to be the key host for L. delicatula and plays an important role in the lanternfly life cycle.
 This tree is the preferred host at all documented locations where the lanternfly and A. altissima co-occur.
 The spotted lanternfly has a host range of over 173 plant species worldwide, including grape vines, fruit trees, ornamental trees, and woody trees, including apple trees and several Rosaceae with stone fruits.
 Depending on the life stage of L. delicatula is in, it may prefer other hosts, such as Juglans nigra, instead of A. altissima.